BBC jumps into Snapchat Shows with Planet Earth II; Snap expands Snapcodes

 Snapchat Shows are part of the company’s original-content push that has also brought in material riffing off popular TV shows from NBC Universal, video material from Buzzfeed, as well as shows from ABC and Turner.

-Planet Earth II — the sequel to the highly-acclaimed series from 2006 directed and narrated by David Attenborough — was broadcast last year in the UK and became the most-watched nature show in the history of British TV.
+Planet Earth II — the sequel to the highly acclaimed series from 2006 directed and narrated by David Attenborough — was broadcast last year in the UK and became the most-watched nature show in the history of British TV.
 And that is saying something, since the UK really loves its nature documentaries.

 It looks like the BBC is aiming to create a similar blockbuster across the pond: the Planet Earth II “Show” (on Snapchat) will begin broadcasting February 17, one day ahead of Planet Earth II (the series) debuting on BBC America.